CV for Michael C. Hughes

 • Full title: Covert Cerebrovascular Disease Detected by Artificial Intelligence (C2D2AI): Pilot Investigation for Pragmatic Neuroimaging Biomarkers for Future Stroke and Dementia Risk

-• Co-Investigators: David Kent (PI, Tufts Medical) and Wansu Chen (Kaiser Permanente Southern Cal.)
+• Team: David Kent (PI, Tufts Medical) and Wansu Chen (co-I, Kaiser Permanente)

-• Machine Learning Models for Human Performance Prediction
+• MASTR-E: Machine Learning Models for Human Performance Prediction

 U.S. Army NSRDEC, Natick, MA (via Tufts CABCS)